Plan and Prepare

-- Do not burn trash — this can cause permanent damage to the environment and leach chemicals into nearby water sources.
+- Do not burn trash — this can cause permanent damage to the environment, leach chemicals into nearby water sources, and attract wildlife.

-- Be aware of dry/drought conditions.
+- Be aware of dry/drought conditions and local burn bans.
 If it has not rained recently, the chances for wildfires will be significantly higher.
 Do not build a fire during these conditions.
 Check the Trail Updates page for more information.

 Keep in mind that campfires are not permitted on some parts of the Trail.
 Many areas along the A.T. restrict fires to designated sites only or prohibit fires altogether.
-A chart listing regulations for fires and camping can be found by clicking the button below.
+A chart listing regulations for fires and camping can be found by clicking here.

 Most campfire-based wildfires develop because the campfire was not completely extinguished.
 Even if there is no visible sign of burning (smoke, glowing embers, etc.), a fire may reignite if there is still heat beneath the surface.

 To properly put out a campfire, follow these steps:

 - Carefully ‘knock’ the fire down with a stick (or metal trowel) until only small or no flames are present.